aditya-c/ConvESN/README.md

 # run code with
-python src/MSMC_sai.py ./data/padded/ 1 -checkpoint check_points/test.hdf5 -reservoir reservoir/rs100.pkl
+python src/MSMC_sai.py ./data/padded/ -split_number 1 -checkpoint check_points/test.hdf5 -reservoir reservoir/rs100.pkl --train
+# if u dont give --train, it will test
+# if u give --test_sample, it will work on a single file